IBM-Blockchain-Archive/marbles/tutorial_part2.md

 Once we find a marble that fits the requirements (owner, size and color are okay) we return the marble.
 Else we return an error and `perform_trade()` will fail as expected.

+That’s it!
+Now we can call this cc code from our Node.js like we did in Part 1.
+Simply use `chaincode.invoke.open_trade(args)` in our server side JS to create the trade and `chaincode.invoke.perform_trade(args)` to close it out.
+This code can be found in `/utils/ws_part2.js`.

 With these new additions we can close out Part 2.
 There are a few more 'niceties' that I created such as removing open trades or options from an open trade if the user no longer has such a marble.
 The reason we need such functionality is because it is possible for a user to lose a marble he was once willing to give away.
-Thus he is no longer able to for fill his own trade.
+Thus he is no longer able to for fill a trade he previously created.
-The current cc code will find such events and remove the option from the trade and if the trade has no more willing options it will remove the trade itself.
+The current cc code will find such events and remove the option from the trade and if the trade has no more willing options it will remove the whole trade.

 There is also a `remove_trade()` cc function to allow the user to cancel his trade.
 The code for these functions can be found in the part2 folder in the cc repo.

-In part 3 we will discuss authentication/authorization, but in the meantime feel free to build off this demo and share your results!
+In Part 3 we will discuss authentication/authorization, but in the meantime feel free to build off this demo and share your results!

+***

 #Trouble Shooting
 Stuck?
 Try my handy [trouble shooting guide](./i_lost_my_marbles.md).